aarond0623/woff2-ttf-generator/README.md

 Woff2 Font Generator
 ====================

-This project is for converting woff2 files downloaded from a website into ttf files for desktop use.
+This project is for converting variable woff2 files downloaded from a website into static ttf files for desktop use.

 Requirements
 ------------

-This project requires Google's Woff2 tools to decompress the woff files as well as fonttools, as listed in requirements.txt.
+This project requires Google's Woff2 tools to decompress the woff files as well as fonttools to convert to static fonts, as listed in requirements.txt.

 Installation
 ------------